TABLE OF CONTENTS

 1. Sell Your Original Property & Repay Your Current VA Loan: You can sell the original property and pay back any outstanding balance on your current VA loan in full.
 This will give you a fresh slate for restoring your entitlement.

-3. Refinance into Non-VA Product & Use “One-Time Restoration of Entitlement”: You could also refinance your existing loan into a loan package that is non-VA related while also invoking “one-time restoration of entitlement.”
+3. Refinance Into Non-VA Product & Use “One-Time Restoration of Entitlement”: You could also refinance your existing loan into a loan package that is non-VA related while also invoking “one-time restoration of entitlement.”
 An expert can help you make this process happen.

 The easiest option is to sell your existing home, pay off your mortgage, and restore your entitlement that way.
 We can work with you to make this happen.